prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 Please follow the partial withdrawal guide to change the validator's withdrawal credentials.

 :::caution
-⚠️ instructions for setting withdrawal address do not need to be repeated if it is already partially withdrawn.
+⚠️ instructions for setting withdrawal address do not need to be repeated if withdrawal_credentials are updated to the `0x01` prefix.

 :::